vcz-fr/blog/_posts/2020-06-03-started-using-adblocker.md

 you are an engineer or a casual meme browser.

 It is high time to play with your new tools now!

+## Footnotes

+[^1]: Starting with version [1.28.0](https://github.com/gorhill/uBlock/releases/tag/1.28.0), the green buttons have been removed from the default Dynamic Filtering interface because they are misunderstood, leading to privacy issues.
+There is a way to enable them back but please only use them as a last resort and prioritize the gray "noop" buttons when possible.